 - Put a large heavy bottom skillet over high heat.
 When surface is nearly smoking, swirl 2 tablespoons butter in the pan and add steaks.
 Adjust heat as necessary to keep steaks sizzling briskly.

 - Cook for 2 minutes on first side; seared side should be nicely browned.
 Flip and cook for 2 minutes more.
 Transfer steaks to a warm platter.

-- Make the sauce: Add 1 tablespoon butter to the pan.
-Add onion and pineapple gourmet hot sauce and sauté for a minute or so, stirring, until the onion slices begin to brown.
+- Make the sauce: Add 1 tablespoon of butter to the pan.
+Add onion and NouBess hot and spicy sauce and sauté for a minute or so, stirring, until the onion slices begin to brown.
 Add rum and bring to a brisk simmer.
-Add heavy cream continue to simmer until reduced by half, 3 to 4 minutes.
-Stir in heavy cream, return the steaks to the pan and cook until sauce is slightly thickened and all flavors have incorporated.
+Add heavy cream and continue to simmer until reduced by half, 3 to 4 minutes.
+Stir in heavy cream, return the steaks to the pan, and cook until the sauce is slightly thickened and all flavors have been incorporated.

 - Serve immediately with mashed potatoes or roasted vegetables or both.

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on the products used.

 Nutrition info is automatically generated and provided as a courtesy and as an estimate only.